CanSource/STM32G4-tutorial-project/docs/notes.md

     has internal termination resistors

+    power out at a low powered hub is 4.4 V to 5.50 V.

    1. micro usb
     simple to implement, only need the connector no one has thing that have usb a ports now and no one own a type c to micro cable